stdNullPtr/Dynamic-Email-Generator/README.md

 1. Open a CMD window
 2. Navigate to the project root directory
-3. Make sure you don't have an old dangling image of the service:
-    * ```docker image prune -f```
-4. Run the compose file, recreating any containers and forcing a rebuild
+3. Run the compose file, recreating any containers and forcing a rebuild
     * ```docker-compose up --force-recreate --no-deps --build```
-5. Clean up dangling containers (if any) produced by the previous command
+4. Clean up dangling containers (if any) produced by the previous command
     * ```docker image prune -f```

-This will build the new service Docker image described in the [Dockerfile](Dockerfile), run it, and pull and run the Nginx image serving as a proxy.
+This will build the new service Docker image described in the [Dockerfile](Dockerfile), run it, and pull and run the Nginx image serving as a reverse proxy.

-Verify that you can hit the API swagger page at https://localhost:9443/ (you will be redirected to the swagger page don't worry)
+Verify that you can hit the API swagger page at https://localhost:9443/swagger-ui/index.html

 ## Custom Expression Language

-Assume inputs provided:
+Assume inputs:

 ```
 str1=Ivan